14 Famous People With Bipolar Disorder

 The pop star of the eighties and nineties, notorious for her shaved head, openly discussed her mental illness on The Oprah Winfrey Show in 2007.
-She said she was diagnosed as bipolar at age 37, after attempting to kill herself on her 33rd birthday.
-O’Connor, now 43, said she takes antidepressants and mood stabilizers.
+She said she was diagnosed as bipolar at age 37, after a suicide attempt on her 33rd birthday.
+O’Connor told Winfrey at the time of the interview that she now takes antidepressants and mood stabilizers.
 “Anything is an improvement when you've been in desolation,” O’Connor told Winfrey of the meds, but “it doesn't mean you don't have lumps and bumps."

-Actress Fisher, 54, best known for her role as Princess Leia in the Star Wars trilogy, has experienced plenty of turbulence in her life—and not just aboard the Millennium Falcon.
+Actress Fisher, 54, best known for her role as Princess Leia in the Star Wars trilogy, has experienced plenty of turbulence in her life.
 After years of struggling with mania and depression, Fisher was diagnosed with bipolar disorder when she was 28.

 In a 2004 interview, the 54-year-old actress of Terminator fame revealed that she had been living with bipolar disorder for more than 20 years.
 She was finally diagnosed after 10 years of “amazingly brilliant” manic highs, and lows that felt “like falling into a manhole and not being able to climb out no matter what.”

 Hamilton decided to tell the public about her struggle 10 years after her diagnosis, when she had the disorder under control.
 “My quality of life is more amazing than I ever could’ve imagined in those 20 years of struggling with illness,” she said.